roshannaik/kafka-consumer-channel/README.md

 **How is it different than the Kafka channel that is already included in Flume ?**

   The Kafka channel that is built into Flume serves a different use case.
-It provides an alternative to the existing channels  which buffer locally.
-Events enter the Flume process via the source, get pushed to a Kafka cluster by the Kafka channel, then come back to the Flume process when the sink is ready to drain.
-In essence, it uses a Kafka cluster as a reliable external distributed buffer instead of bufferring on local disks or local memory.
+It uses a Kafka cluster as a reliable external distributed buffer instead of bufferring on local disks or local memory.
 It is not intended to make Flume behave as a Kafka consumer.

 **Sample Flume Config**